jacopofar/liveJSONAutomata/README.md

 liveJSONAutomata
 ================

-An HTML5 cellular automaton simulator able to change rules on the fly, made for March 2013 PLT Games "do it live"
+An in-browser cellular automaton simulator able to change rules on the fly, made for March 2013 PLT Games "do it live".

-A cellular automaton is a grid of cells where each cell has a *status* and there are some rules to change the status of a cell based on the statuses of neighbours and of the cell itself, in discrete time.
+A cellular automaton is a grid of cells where each cell has a *status* and there are some rules to change the status of a cell based on the statuses of neighbours and of the cell itself, in a discrete time.
 This script uses a cellular automaton description in a JSON object, and calculate it step after step.
 Not only you can write rules in a glance using a simple JSON syntax, but you can change them __live__, that is, if you change a rule in the text area it will be applied to the current automaton, with the current cell statuses.
 You can both add rules and update already existing ones.